-This project won the 2017 Global Facebook Awards award.
-In addition to advertising on Facebook, pieces were created for other social media platforms, within a multi-channel strategy.
+In addition to advertising on Facebook, pieces were created for other social media platforms, making up a multi-channel strategy.

-It's hard to imagine that you can become a fan of a promotional email, for a product you haven't tried yet.
-But Dropbox managed to do this in a respectful and subtle way.
-This direct marketing campaign emphasized how they can make everyday life easier thanks to the cloud storage service it offers.
+It can be hard to capture people's attention with an email but Dropbox managed to do this in an entertaining way.
+Their direct marketing campaign emphasized how Dropbox can make everyday life easier thanks to the cloud storage service it offers.

-With this simple, fun email, with whimsical cartoons and an emoticon, Dropbox managed to capture the attention of consumers.
-It's short, sweet and emphasizes the message that Dropbox doesn't want to meddle in anything you're doing, just wants to remind you that the brand exists and it’s useful.
+This simple, funny email with whimsical cartoons helped Dropbox capture their audience's attention.
+It was short, sweet and emphasized the fact that Dropbox doesn't want to meddle in anything you're doing, it just wants to remind you how useful it's service is.

 Burger King triumphed with its Google Home of the Whopper campaign.
-It was the most awarded campaign at the 2017 Cannes Lions, with a total of thirteen awards: a Grand Prix, two golds, four silvers and six bronzes.
-We've never seen anything like it!
+It even won 13 awards at the 2017 Cannes Lions including a Grand Prix, two golds, four silvers and six bronzes.
 It was ultimately the most award-winning advertisement of the year.

-Burger King managed to run an innovative and direct content campaign that connected the brand more with customers and won several awards of international relevance.
+With this ad, Burger King created an innovative campaign that connected with customers and won several international awards.

-We hope you’ve enjoyed these 3 great examples of direct marketing and that you better understand the concept and the multiple possibilities that this method offers.
+We hope you’ve enjoyed these great examples of direct marketing and that you understand the concept and the many possibilities that direct marketing offers.